 Where to Stay in Santorini

 There are a lot of places you could stay in Santorini.
 It’s a lot larger than you think.
 You can stay in the highly developed areas of Oia and Fira.
 There’s the neighbouring areas from there such as Imerovigli and Firostefani.
-Feel like venturing out?
-There’s the ancient hillside villages of Megalochori, Pyrgos, and others.
+If you feel like venturing out, there’s the ancient hillside villages of Megalochori, Pyrgos, and others.
 From there, Perissa is great for those on a budget or wanting to be further away from the action.
 There’s the Akritori area as well!

 Yep, there are a ton of choices and each one has a wide range of costs, accommodation styles, views, pros, and cons.